RyannosaurusRex/ryanhayes.net/src/content/2010-06-25-coderush-shortcutstemplates-cheat-sheet-printable-pdf-download.md

   - development
   - productivity
 ---
 I love CodeRush.
 When I was looking at a productivity plugin for Visual Studio, I basically had two options: CodeRush+Refactor!
 Pro or ReSharper.
 I eventually picked CodeRush for the visualizations, code-from-scratch productivity boosters and templates, and extensibility.
 As with anything, it takes some getting used to the shortcuts inside CodeRush to really become effective using it.
-Here&#8217;s a link to a downloadable and printable cheat sheet with all of the most-used shortcuts for CR and Refactor!
+Here's a link to a downloadable and printable cheat sheet with all of the most-used shortcuts for CR and Refactor!

 Link: [CodeRush Shortcuts/Templates Cheat Sheet Printable PDF Download](http://community.devexpress.com/blogs/markmiller/CodeRushShortcutsAndTemplates.pdf)